 The exposure under claims on banks is risk weighted based on their ECAI ratings.
-A preferential risk weight treatment is available for qualifying short-term exposures to claims on foreign banks licensed in Bahrain funded in the relevant domestic currency, i.e. BD or US\$.
+A preferential risk weight treatment is available for qualifying exposures with original maturities of three months or less to claims on foreign banks licensed in Bahrain funded in the relevant domestic currency, i.e. BD or US\$.